You may be able to claim a refund if too much tax was taken from your pay.

 - contact you for more information

-- send you a refund by cheque (also known as a ‘payable order’) or directly to your bank account
+- give you a refund either by cheque (also known as a ‘payable order’) or directly to your bank account

 - send your refund to your nominee by cheque or directly to their bank account (if you’ve nominated someone else to get the money)